AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/priority-override-for-trigger-campaigns.md

 ## Override Priority {#override-priority}

-1. Locate your trigger campaign.
+1. Locate your Trigger Campaign.
 Right-click on it and select **[!UICONTROL Override Campaign Priority]**.

    ![](assets/priority-override-for-trigger-campaigns-4.png)